wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 of milk, one of juice and a plastic bag with a slice of cheese.
 I drink the juice.
 The rolls feel stale through the bag.

-At another table a young man of heavy build, with skin the color of ebony a gentle, oval face and friendly eyes is playing a card game with a woman with whom you wouldn't want to get into a fight.
+At another table a young man of heavy build, with skin the color of ebony, a gentle, round face and friendly eyes is playing a card game with a woman with whom you wouldn't want to get into a fight.
 He has a little English and tells me that he's from Africa, trying to get to Italy, and that he's been in the facility I think several weeks.
 I ask him if he minds if we turn-off CNN,